bpherrick/mightiest-velociraptor-4895a/content/pages/posts/mountain-view-dream-center.md

   and not to harm you, plans to give you a hope and a future". ~Jeremiah 29:11
 thumb_img_path: /images/DLD_2462.JPG
 content_img_path: /images/mvdc-air2.jpg
 excerpt: '"I love to tell the storry.
-Of unseen things above'
+Of unseen things above, Of Jesus and '
 ---
 ## Lorem ipsum